Perspective | Pro-Trump voices have Mark Zuckerberg’s ear. Is that why Facebook undermines liberal news sites?

 When Facebook adjusts its practices or tweaks its algorithm, those changes make a huge difference.
 Often, these days, it’s left-leaning news sites that take the hit.

-Clara Jeffrey, the top editor of Mother Jones, the progressive and widely admired magazine, reported last week that Facebook took specific steps to suppress her organization’s journalism.
-“Average traffic from Facebook to our content decreased 37 percent,” after algorithm changes that Zuckerberg signed off on in 2018, she wrote — changes that also hurt progressive sites like Slate and ThinkProgress.
+Clara Jeffery, the top editor of Mother Jones, the progressive and widely admired magazine, reported last week that Facebook took specific steps to suppress her organization’s journalism.
+“Average traffic from Facebook to our content decreased 37 percent,” after algorithm changes that Zuckerberg signed off on in 2018, she wrote — changes that also hurt liberal sites like Slate and ThinkProgress.

-Zuckerberg’s moves may be overcompensation for the public criticism Facebook encountered after 2018 reports that staffers were suppressing conservative content.
-He’ll soon appear before Congress to address similar complaints about “censorship” of the New York Post’s dubious reporting on Hunter Biden’s laptop.
+Zuckerberg’s moves may be overcompensation for the public criticism Facebook encountered after 2016 reports that staffers were suppressing conservative content.
+He’ll soon appear before Congress to address similar complaints about “censorship” of the New York Post’s dubious reporting about Hunter Biden’s laptop.

 Meanwhile, Zuckerberg “has recently cultivated relationships with prominent conservatives,” the Wall Street Journal reported.
-He does so with help from longtime board member, Peter Thiel, a prominent Trump backer,” and Joel Kaplan, a top Facebook official with conservative ties; Zuckerberg also reportedly talks frequently with Trump’s son-in-law, Jared Kushner.
+He does so with help from longtime board member, Peter Thiel, a prominent Trump backer,” and Joel Kaplan, a top Facebook official with conservative ties; Zuckerberg also reportedly talks frequently with Trump’s son-in-law and adviser, Jared Kushner.

-Facebook representatives respond by saying that the boss meets with groups and individuals of all political stripes, and that Facebook’s content decisions aren’t intended to affect traffic to individual media organization.
+Facebook representatives respond by saying that the boss meets with groups and individuals of all political stripes, and that Facebook’s content decisions aren’t intended to affect traffic to individual media organizations.

 But those decisions have long-lasting — often damaging — effects.
 Recall how media companies disastrously scrambled to “pivot to video” after Facebook suggested that would be the future.

-The reasons that progressive sites have been stifled are various.
-For Courier, it’s because of their backer’s politics.
+The reasons that liberal sites have been stifled are various.
+For Courier, it’s because of its backer’s politics.
 For Mother Jones, it’s because of algorithm tweaks that have profound effects.

-But the result is “ironically, what conservatives have consistently accused Facebook of doing to them,” Jeffrey wrote, “with the perverse but entirely intended effect of causing it to bend over backwards for them instead.”
+But the result is “ironically, what conservatives have consistently accused Facebook of doing to them,” Jeffery wrote, “with the perverse but entirely intended effect of causing it to bend over backwards for them instead.”

 In other words, working the refs has been highly effective.

-Zuckerberg’s vise-like grip on company’s policy is a factor, too, as is the lack of transparency or recourse — despite plenty of corporate-speak to the contrary.
+Zuckerberg’s viselike grip on company policy is a factor, too, as is the lack of transparency or recourse — despite plenty of corporate-speak to the contrary.
 Granted, his decisions may be less about his own political leanings and more about efforts to appear unbiased and, most of all, about protecting Facebook’s gargantuan profits from regulation.

-But, whatever the motivation, Jeffrey told me she finds it alarming: “Every editor and publisher should be worried about what we found.”
+But, whatever the motivation, Jeffery told me she finds it alarming: “Every editor and publisher should be worried about what we found.”

 Given Facebook’s outsize influence at this hinge moment, every fair-minded citizen should be, too.